matter-labs/zksync-web-era-docs/docs/dev/guide/hello-world.md

 Please note that the fees on the testnet do not correctly represent the fees on the future mainnet release.

-3. `USDC` must then be passed as the `feeToken` to the deployment transaction.
+3. `USDC` must then be passed as the `feeToken` to the deployment transaction:

 ```typescript
 const greeterContract = await deployer.deploy(artifact, [greeting], L2_USDC_ADDRESS);